c0dycode/BL2ModStuff/Autoexec/Readme.md

 # Extra Features in the Tools-Version
 * Toggle RapidFire-Script with CTRL+F2
-* Hotkey (F9) to OBJ DUMP whatever you have in your clipboard (requires console on F6 for now)
+* Hotkey (F9) to OBJ DUMP whatever you have in your clipboard

 # Currently known issues | What's being worked on
 * Improved the RapidFire-Script even more.